Type: Alien world

 Environment: Earth-like, yet everything is flat

-History: (Tales Of Suspense I#23) - John Cummings was a curious young lad who was always asking questions.
-One day while he was walking along, he saw some workers digging in the street.
-When he asked them why, they angrily refused to answer and yelled at him to go away.
-Now really curious after their secretive manner, John spied on them from the top of a building with binoculars.
+(Tales of Suspense I#23/1 (fb)) - Teenager John Cummings was a curious young lad who was always asking questions.
+One day, while he was walking along the sidewalk, he saw some workers digging in the street.
+When he asked them what they were doing, they angrily refused to answer and yelled at him to go away.
+Now really curious about the workers' secretive manner, John spied on them from the top of a building with binoculars.
 He saw them descend into their newly dug pit and then fade into thin air.
-Amazed, and now determined to get to the bottom of all of this, John headed to the pit and climbed down inside.
+Amazed, and now determined to get to the bottom of the mystery, John headed to the pit and climbed down inside.

-As he reached the base of the pit, he felt himself begin to vanish as well.
-Soon he vaporized completely, his molecules being reassembled in another universe.
-When he became conscious again, he found himself inside a giant machine, the purpose of which was to transport things across dimensions.
-He also immediately discovered that his body had been re-formed into an almost two-dimensional, flat form.
 Exiting the machine, John was astounded to see that he was in a different world, one where everything was flat.
-Cautiously searching the city, he caught sight of some green-skinned, flat beings wearing workers clothes and carrying human facemasks.
-John overheard their conversation, and learned they had constructed a trans-dimension machine for the purpose of invading Earth.
+Cautiously searching the alien city, he caught sight of some green-skinned, flat beings wearing work-clothes and carrying human face-masks.
+John overheard their conversation and learned that they were the utility workers he had seen, and that they had constructed a Trans-Dimension Machine for the purpose of invading Earth.
 Using their human disguises they planned to infiltrate human society, while secretly conquering humanity.

-Suddenly the 2-D mens warning light went off, revealing Johns presence.
-As John ran away, they fired electro-currents at him, but John managed to dodge the blasts.
-The 2-D Men then whipped out the tiny Hypno-Creature and exposed it to some special fumes.
+Suddenly the 2-D Men's intruder warning light went off, revealing John's presence.
+As John ran away, they fired bolts of electro-currents at him, but John managed to dodge the blasts.
+The 2-D Men then unleashed their tiny Hypno-Creature and exposed it to some special fumes.

-The Hypno-Creature grew to gigantic size after exposure to the vapors and then chased after John.
-As John dashed into the Valley of Crystal, the Hypno-Creature prepared to defeat him with its hypno-ray as the 2-D Men watched with glee.
-However John seized a chunk of crystal and reflected the hypno-ray back into the eyes of the Hypno-Creature and the creature hypnotized itself.
-John ordered the creature to attack the 2-D Men as a diversion, while he ran to the trans-dimension machine to get back to Earth.
-Once there he took control of a parked steamroller and filled the pit with rock, destroying the trans-dimension machine hidden there.
+The Hypno-Creature grew to gigantic size after exposure to the vapors, and then chased after John.
+As John dashed into the Valley of Crystal, the Hypno-Creature attempted to capture him with its hypno-ray, while the 2-D Men watched with glee.
+However John seized a chunk of crystal and reflected the hypno-ray back into the eyes of the Hypno-Creature, and the monster hypnotized itself.
+John then ordered the creature to attack the 2-D Men as a diversion, while he ran back to the Trans-Dimension Machine to return to Earth.

 Comments: Created by Stan Lee, Jack Kirby, and Dick Ayers.

-Obviously the 2-D Men (and everything else in the Dimension of Doom) arent fully two dimensional, just flat.
-I refer to them as the 2-D Men just because that the name sounds cool.
+Obviously the 2-D Men (and everything else in the Dimension of Doom) aren't fully two dimensional, just...flat.
+I refer to them as the 2-D Men just because the name sounds cool.